upalepu/iac/docs/Kubernetes.md

 Make sure you have all the pre-requisites needed to successfully run this project by clicking [here.](./Prereqs.md) In addition, make sure you have created the EC2 machine using the ***iacec2*** project.
 If you haven't done this, stop here and complete that project first.
 Click [here](./Iacec2.md) for details on how to setup an ***iacec2*** machine.

+- If you're planning on using the ***k8sgossip*** project, then you don't have any more pre-requisites.
+Skip to the ***Steps to follow*** section below.
-- In addition, you will need a web domain.
+- If you're planning on using the ***kubernetes*** project, you will need a web domain.
 Either create one on AWS or if you already have an existing domain from a 3rd party provider you can use that.
 This project assumes you have a domain with AWS on Route53.
 If you have a 3rd party domain, there are a few manual steps to do before you can use this project.
 For more details on setting up domains, click [here.](./Domains.md)

 ## Steps to follow